-Chicken gizzard is one of the popular pinoy food.
-Aside from being inexpensive, it can be cooked in anyway satisfying.
+Chicken gizzard is one of the popular pinoy dishes.
+Aside from being inexpensive, it can be cooked in any satisfying way.
 Marinated, barbecued, stir fried or stewed.
-As usual, the popular pinoy type of cooking it is "adobong atay ng manok with balunbalunan" (adobong chicken liver with gizzard).
+As usual, the popular pinoy type of cooking is "adobong atay ng manok with balunbalunan" (adobong chicken liver with gizzard).
 It is easy to prepare and the sauce helps take off the stench.

 This time, I am going to share another recipe that I cooked for the family.
 This is just an appetizer, however, if you want to make it as part of your main course, you can add some veggies such as green beans and/or carrots.

 Note: Gizzard has some pros and cons for health.
 Kindly check first if this meal is good for your health.
-Moreover, for those who aren't eating such food, you may opt to read but please keep your reactions to yourself.
-Fair comments or positive criticisms are welcome.
+Moreover, for those who aren't eating such food, you may opt to read but please keep your negative reactions to yourself.
+Positive criticism is welcome.